talkpython/python-for-absolute-beginners-course/README.md

 ## Course Summary

+The python language is one of the most accessible programming languages available because it has simplified syntax and not complicated, which gives more emphasis on natural language.
+Due to its ease of learning and usage, python codes can be easily written and executed much faster than other programming language
+Python is a general purpose and high level programming language.
+You can use Python for developing desktop GUI applications, websites, designing ML and AI algorithms.

 Learning to program can be overwhelming.
 Concepts and facts come at you fast and most courses don't cover many of them at all or at a beginner's pace. **This is not most courses**.
 Python for absolute beginners is our premier course for beginning developers.
 We start at the very beginning, teaching you the big ideas and concepts covered in a CS 101 course.
 Then we move on to writing increasingly complex code and applications in Python.

+This course design in such a way one can learn while contributing in real-time like projects which make the learning even faster.

+So what you are waiting for let's get started now and change the world with the power of programming language.

 ## What students are saying